rstudio/chromote/README.md

 b$wait_for(p)
 ```

 This documentation will refer to this technique as _synchronizing_ asynchronous code.
 The way that `wait_for()` works is that it runs the Chromote object's private event loop until the promise has resolved.
-Because the event loop is _private_, running it will not interfere with the global event loop, which, for example, is used by Shiny to serve a web application.
+Because the event loop is _private_, running it will not interfere with the global event loop, which, for example, may used by Shiny to serve a web application.

-The `$wait_for()` method will return the value from the promise, so instead of putting the `str()` in the chain, you could do this:
+The `$wait_for()` method will return the value from the promise, so instead of putting the `str()` in the chain, you call `str()` on the value returned by `$wait_for()`:

 ```R
 p <- b$DOM$getDocument(wait_ = FALSE) %...>%